-Issuing Common Stock (C/S) For Non - Cash Asset or Service
+Issuing Common Stock (C/S) For NoncashAsset or Service

 Note:

-To determine at what value to price the shares of stock issued for the noncash asset or service, use the fair market value of the consideration given up or received, whichever is the more clearly determinable.
-The more clearly determinable value is usually evidenced by a bill for the service received in exchange for the stock, the fair value of an asset received in exchange for the stock, or by the value of a stock that is freely traded on an organized stock exchange (e.g., New York Stock Exchange, NASDAQ).
+To determine value for shares of stock issued for the noncash asset or service, use the fair market value of the consideration given up or received, whichever is the more clearly determinable.
+This value is usually evidenced by a bill for the service received in exchange for the stock, the fair value of an asset received in exchange for the stock, or the value of a stock that is freely traded on an organized stock exchange (e.g., New York Stock Exchange or NASDAQ).

 Case 1: Issuing Common Stock (C/S), for a service, above par value: